rafibayer/puffin/README.md

 // {github: github.com/rafibayer, linkedin: linkedin.com/in/rafael-bayer, email: rafibayer7@gmail.com}
 ```

-Structures may also define "reciever" functions (think Golang) that implicitly take themselves as the first argument.
+Structures may also define "receiver" functions (think Golang) that implicitly take themselves as the first argument.
 This is done by making `self` the first argument to a function defined as a structure field.
 Here is an example structure that can be used to store odd and even numbers seperately.
 We use a lambda to act as a constructor so we could make many of these easily.

 ```rs
 new_odd_even = fn() => {